 It is envisaged that our website will act as a ‘one-stop-shop’ where students of all ages and their parents/guardians, (including teachers), might access a range of resources and advice.
 A cursory glance at the different sections will indicate the wide-ranging scope of our endeavour.
 In addition to academic support, we also include resources around issues of mental health and well-being which may prove helpful during this unprecedented and difficult time

-In terms of our academic supports at second level, the focus is on the Leaving Certificate, where resources are provided in the majority of subject areas.
+In terms of our academic supports at second level, the focus is on the Leaving Certificate and Junior Cycle, where resources are provided in the majority of subject areas.
 It must be emphasised that these subject resources are intended as an additional resource to assist students with their home study.
 They are not intended as a substitute or replacement for the ongoing work students are engaged in under the close guidance and supervision of their teachers.
 Therefore, students should follow the direction of their individual subject teachers and use the resources as a supplement where appropriate.
 In addition, at post-primary level, separate sections are included covering study skills, (including coping with exam anxiety), and general well-being.
-(The site is being updated on an on-going basis and, in time, further resources will be added – for example, Junior Cycle subject material.)

 This section is intended to assist adults working from home who are also faced with the additional demands of managing home-schooling.
 In addition to resources provided in other sections, eg. Primary, the particular emphasis here is on suggesting practical ways of organising the day to establish structure and routine, especially for those who are tasked with engaging young children.
 A well-being for adults section features resources which focus on coping with anxiety around the pandemic and general life-skills to help us stay positive as we grapple with the current reality.